kuchksara/SEAz/README.md

-the test.java test div function in basicMath class if it's ok print ok and else print faild and the result and expected result.
+the test.java test div function in basicMath class if it's ok print ok and else print faild and the result and expected result..